The biggest mistake you can make with a reckless driving charge in Virginia is treating it like a normal traffic ticket.

 Speeding and Improper Driving

-What are the Consequences for Reckless Driving in Virginia?
+What are the Consequences of a Reckless Driving Conviction?

 A Substantial Fine